tjitze/RankPL/documentation/overview.md

 ```
 where `source_file` is the RankPL source file to execute, and the optional argument `-r <max_output_rank>` specifies the maximum rank (inclusive) that is generated, which defaults to zero if the argument is omitted.
 The possible outcomes of the program (i.e., the values returned by a `return` statement) are generated and printed on the console in ascending order with respect to rank.

-Programs that involve large sets of alternatives (100000 or more) may run slowly.
-Enabling the *iterative deepening* execution mode, by including the `-d` flag, will significantly speed up the generation of the lowest-ranked outcomes of such programs.
+Programs that involve large sets of alternatives (say, 10000 or more) may become impractically slow.
+Enabling the *iterative deepening* execution mode, by including the `-d` flag, will significantly speed up the execution of such programs.
+This setting will force the maximum rank that is generated to be zero.
 Note that, at this stage, this is an experimental feature.

 # Language reference